Ruturajkolhar/Hr-Analytics-project/README.md

 # Hr-Analytics-project
-Help an organization improve employee performance and improve employee retention (reduce attriction) by creating interactive dashboard using Excel & Power BI on client quaries & KPIs requirements to help the HR compare different employee benefits packages.you can see their quaries & KPIs in the below "pptx file".
+Helped an organization improve employee performance and improve employee retention (reduce attriction) by creating interactive dashboard using Excel & Power BI on client quaries & KPIs requirements to help the HR compare different employee benefits packages.you can see their quaries & KPIs in the below "pptx file".

 Client KPI Requirements: